-Facebook is the most popular social media platform out there and even though there has been a rise of other social networks such as Twitter, Facebook has retained its numero uno position.
+Facebook is the most popular social media platform out there and even though many other social media platforms have risen in the past couple of years to challenge its authority, Facebook has retained its numero uno position.
 You might love it or hate it but chances are, you use it a lot and that means, a few tricks should always come in handy.
-So, if you are an avid Facebook user or even if you are not, here are 16 Facebook tricks that should definitely come to good use:
+I love these tricks as not only they allow me to get the most out of my Facebook account, but they also allow me to do some pretty cool things which I love.
+So, if you also want to make the most of your Facebook, here are the 20 best Facebook tricks that you should know about.

 1. Check How Much Time You Spend on Facebook